myoloye/AromaBackend/README.md

 ## Login

-**Description**: Gives the user a token to send with future requests that require authorization
+**Description**: Logs in the user.
+Returns a token to send with future requests to the server.

 Title | Login
 :---------- | :--------------------